brandiw/web-chess/readme.md

 - May move one space in any direction
 - Must move when they are put into check
 - The game is lost when that player's king piece is unable to move out of check, a condition known as "checkmate"

-## Considerations

-- 55% of chess games end in a draw.
-Is it possible to programmatically detect a draw state before the 50 move limit?
-- Should there be a teaching feature?
-    - A beginner mode that walks through basic legal moves?
-    - An intermediate mode that discusses special moves such as the caste, the queen's gambit, sicilian defense, etc.
-- Should there be an AI mode to practice against?
-- Should we highlight legal moves when a pieces?